 1. Boundaries are not goal lines.
 When a woman (or any other person you profess to care about) defines for you a line across which she would like you not to go, that is not an invitation to find a way to cross it.
-If you care about her, as you say you do, you would care that she has expressed that these boundaries mean something to her, and you would respect them.
-You would respect her.
-Not respecting the boundaries set by those you say you love is the same as not respecting that person.

 2. Friends and lovers are not conquests.
 The moment you brag about your friends, those you are talking to suspect you.
 The moment you brag about your lovers, the same is true.
 Whether or not your content is true, the fact that you use your interactions to aggrandize yourself has only two effects: it degrades the person about whom you are speaking; and it makes you the little one who needs to prove himself by his association with others.

 3. Love is good.
 When love is present, the one who loves wants all good things for the one who’s loved.
 What is important is that the one loved is happy, safe, and cared for.
 Love does not ask another to travel dangerous distances to be with him.
 Love does not ask the one who is loved to give up themselves.
 Love never asks the one loved to keep their love secret, or quiet.
 Love is proud, proclaiming, and true.
 If not, then it is not love, but abuse.

 So there I have said it.
 You are abusive.
 That you are so young, that you are so hormonal (horny), and that you are so inexperienced is not an excuse.
 The bottom line is that you have entered into this world of sexual interaction, and by doing so, proclaimed yourself ready and able.
 If the truth is that you are a fatuous child, and unable to relate in a way that is respectful of those with whom you relate, then you should leave.

 In your current state, you only continue the ugly practice of making "love" cheap, and making abuse the norm.
 We have all of that we need.